sloyless/portfolio/README.md

 Parallax.js by http://pixelcog.github.io/parallax.js/

 ## Dev Setup
 Development is setup and compiled using Grunt.js.
 It will watch for Sass, Jade, and Coffeescript file changes, compile, autoprefix CSS, and minify.
-A web server is loaded using Express and then detects changes using LiveReload.
+A web server is loaded using BrowserSync which will inject any new changes without a page reload.

-Requirements:
+Requirements: (Install at global level)
-* Node
+* Node (>= 0.12.7)
 * Bower
+* Sass
 * Compass
 * Grunt
+* BrowserSync

 Download/Fork the project, navigate to project folder in Terminal and run:
 * bower install